Welcome to Global Scholar!

 SCHOOL:

-Laptop or tablet (Not required, but useful for final project)
+Laptop or tablet (not required, but useful for the final project)

 MISCELLANEOUS: